-- noise level within a residential dwelling with amplified music level outside the building of 60dBLAeq. - 8.
-In summary, The Council has failed to adequately address the following: - (a) Recognise that the Wanaka Town Centre Zone anticipates mixed use activity, including residential activity and inappropriately promotes 'night time activity'; - (b) Provide appropriate noise levels in an area that recognises existing and future residential activity; - (c) Provide an appropriate and effective policy framework to enable residential activity to be developed and maintained in a manner that provides for the wellbeing of the community whilst managing effects on the environment.
+- 8. In summary, The Council has failed to adequately address the following: - Recognise that the Wanaka Town Centre Zone anticipates mixed use activity, including residential activity and inappropriately promotes 'night time activity'; - Provide appropriate noise levels in an area that recognises existing and future residential activity; - (c) Provide an appropriate and effective policy framework to enable residential activity to be developed and maintained in a manner that provides for the wellbeing of the community whilst managing effects on the environment.